AkumaVenom/Miside-EnglishDub-AkumaVenom/README.md

 # Miside-EnglishDub-AkumaVenom

-Attempt at creating an english voice dub version of Miside.
+English voice dub version of Miside.

-Currently a work in progress, Stay Tuned!
+Currently a work in progress.

-Made By AkumaVenom
+By AkumaVenom

 https://discord.gg/Uf8Q8usSmk